-After the appropriate Deductible amount is met, you may be responsible for paying a Coinsurance amount, which is a percentage of the Allowed Amount or the Recognized Amount, if applicable.
-When using Plan Providers, the Allowed Amount is based on the contracted rate between HPHC and the Provider.
+After the appropriate Deductible amount is met, you may be responsible for paying a Coinsurance amount, which is a percentage of the Allowed Amount.
+When using Plan Providers, the Allowed Amount is based on the contracted rate between HPHC and the provider.
 Coinsurance amounts are listed in your Schedule of Benefits.